WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 ### The REST API <a name="api"></a>

-The other way to query WormBase ParaSite data is programmatically, via the REST API (Application Programming Interface).
+The other way to query WormBase ParaSite data is via the REST API (Application Programming Interface).
 An API is just another way to retrieve data from a server, but this time via scripts or commands.
 You make a request to the server, but rather than returning a webpage, it returns the data in a structured format.
 We offer data in JSON (JavaScript Object Notation) and XML (Extensible Markup Language), which are both commonly used formats for data exchange.
 They are structured, so good for writing programs to interpret and manipulate them, but also human readable.

 There are a few situations where accessing WormBase ParaSite data via the API might be the better choice over BioMart or the website: